Jamie Overton

 Jamie Overton (born 10 April 1994) is an English cricketer who plays for Surrey County Cricket Club.
 He is a right-arm fast bowler who also bats right-handed.
 He made his debut for Somerset in the 2012 Clydesdale Bank 40 against Surrey.
 He made his international debut for the England cricket team in June 2022.
 His twin brother, Craig, plays for Somerset.

-Career
+Domestic career

 Overton began a rise to wider prominence in the cricket world with a hostile spell of bowling in the opening match of the 2012 U-19 World Cup against Australia in Townsville, registering speeds approaching 93 mph (150 km/h) on his way to claiming two top-order wickets via slip catches held by his brother.